jup-ag/space-station/labs/2-perpetual-exchange/3-how-it-works.md

 ---
-sidebar_label: "How it works"
+sidebar_label: "How It Works"
-description: Key concepts of perpetuals.
+description: Key Concepts of Perpetual Exchange
 ---

 # How it works

 ## Overview

-Perps is peer to pool perpetuals based on Oracle prices.
+Our perpetual exchange is LP-to-trader perpetual exchange based on oracle prices.

-A pool consists of multiple tokens.
+Our pool consists of 5 tokens, SOL, ETH, WBTC, USDC, and USDT.
 Liquidity providers desposit one of the pool tokens into the pool in exchange for LP tokens representing their share of the pool.

 A trader may open a leveraged position by putting up collateral and borrowing the rest of the position from the pool.

+## For Traders

 ### Example trade